K

 Calculate two churn metrics monthly: Logo Churn = Customers Lost ÷ Start-of-Month Customers × 100.
 Revenue Churn = MRR Lost (cancellations + downgrades) ÷ Start-of-Month MRR × 100.
 Implement an exit survey on your cancellation page to identify the #1 reason people leave — the top reason is usually fixable.
 Target: under 5% monthly for SMB SaaS, under 2% for mid-market, under 1% for enterprise.

-📈Net Revenue Retention (NRR)
+Focus on Net Revenue Retention (NRR) when

 Calculate NRR monthly: (Starting MRR + Expansion − Contraction − Churn) ÷ Starting MRR × 100.
 If NRR < 100%, your business is a leaky bucket — fix churn and build upsell paths before spending on acquisition.
 If NRR is 100-110%, focus on expansion revenue (usage-based pricing, premium tiers, cross-sells).
 If NRR > 120%, you have an exceptional business — invest aggressively in acquisition since each customer compounds in value.